 Today, especially after the corona crisis, most employers prioritize effects over fixed working hours.
-So, even if you are not officially expected to sit by your laptop and typing at 5 am, why would you bother about it gif it makes you work 3x faster?
+So, even if you are not officially expected to sit by your laptop and typing at 5 am, why would you bother about it, even if it makes you work 3 times faster?

 One thing worth mentioning is: it is also a motivating factor to inject your personality into what you do.
 Today, in most areas go the job market, the written text becomes more and more cross-stylish.
 Even in texts traditionally formal in tone, such as research articles, we can find humor and metaphors more and more often.
 Whenever it comes to your own interpretation of facts, you can always find a way to add your own touch to your text.